wko27/blog/_posts/2017-12-11-Scaling-Karat.md

 As much as I love culture though, at the end of the day recruiting is a always a numbers game.
 I think it's fair to say that "most" software companies are using the standardized one phone screen + on-site visit.
 From their perspective, Karat replaces the initial phone screen.
 From a culture perspective, the initial phone screen should be unbiased and provide a fantastic candidate experience.
 From a business perspective though, the initial phone screen needs to be "good enough of a filter" for final round and shouldn't resources be allocated towards ensuring a great experience for final round candidates (who are more valuable) than initial round?

 If it's easy for competition to hire contractors to do screens, and the only differentation is quality; well we've seen that story at Medallia.
 Haven't done the full calculations, but quality has a cost to it, and the majority of software hires are not made at big companies with a reputation to protect.

+The other side of quality is the means by which you ensure high quality.
+Metrics and tracking are great, but the key is to balance the need to apply process to achieve standardization vs. allowing people the freedom to exercise creativity with guidelines/principles.

 2. Incremental vs. 10x Opportunities